maximus-sallam/pspf/README.md

 # Zebra API Overview (Work in Progress)

 This API leverages JWT (JSON Web Tokens) for secure authentication, enabling operations on remote `person` records such as retrieval, creation, update, and deletion.
-This project is currently under development, aiming to execute specific tasks on a remote server and display the outcomes locally.
+This project is currently under development, aiming to execute specific operations on a remote server and display the outcomes locally.
 At this stage, we're using "person" as a temporary placeholder to test these operations.
 As development progresses, we'll introduce the actual operations intended for the final version.

 ## Authentication